 Another great use for marble pedestal columns is to add an ornate decorative appeal to any interior design.
-In the most part, the marble antique pedestal columns that we offer for sale in London are made from rare Italian and French Marble which are mainly in the antique Georgian or early 19th Century Regency style.
+For the most part, the marble antique pedestal columns that we offer for sale in London are made from rare Italian and French Marble which are mainly from the classical Georgian or early 19th Century Regency periods.
 The fine materials of our antique pedestal marble columns are not only highly desirable but are truly beautiful and breathtaking too.

 Of course, you can use your sculpture pedestal columns primarily to display antique statuary marble portrait busts or grand tour sculptures, but their use is not limited to this, you can also find that they are incredibly useful as a stand for an antique clock, antique lamps or perhaps even a beautiful vase filled with flowers too.
 The possibilities really are endless.

 Historically, the purpose of an antique torchere was to hold candlelit candelabras as a source of light, today, of course, this is no longer a requirement, but nonetheless, If you covet the ambient flicker of candlelight or electrified candelabra with flame bulbs by Girard Sudron, then you might want to consider investing in a torchere or two.
 These floor-standing antique light stands are designed to hold candlesticks and candelabras amongst other lighting options and are a fantastic way to your entrance hall or dining room has a dramatic, beautiful and captivating feel to it, they can be used singly or as a pair to symmetry and framing to an interior either side of a door or either side of a commode with giltwood mirror behind.